ethereum-optimism/specs/specs/protocol/isthmus/exec-engine.md

 After Isthmus hardfork's activation, the L2 block header's `withdrawalsRoot` field will consist of the 32-byte [`L2ToL1MessagePasser`][l2-to-l1-mp] account storage root _after_ the block has been executed, and _after_ the insertions and deletions have been applied to the trie.
-In other words, the storage root should be the same root that is returned by `eth_getProof` at the given block number -- it is the storage root of the post state, similar to how the state root of the post state is stored in the block header.
+In other words, the storage root should be the same root that is returned by `eth_getProof` at the given block number -- it is the account store root from the world state identified by the stateRoot field in the block header.

-For an accurate storage root to be determined, the block state has to be committed first and only then, the `withdrawalsRoot` can be set accurately.
-Hence the `withdrawalsRoot` attribute should be set right after setting the state root attribute in the header.

 ### Header Validity Rules